mmlacak/crochess/docs/source/libcc/paths.rst

 This is to be used primarily for displacements, when there are many possible displacement fields, none of which alters current path; e.g. a Shaman displacing pieces along predetermined path in a trance-journey.

+Another example, a Shaman can capture, diverge from, or use transparency of opponent's Starchild, and still continue its ply after all those interactions; in example above, ``B0`` node could be a capture, while ``B1`` node would then be a transparency;
+divergence is covered later in :ref:`lbl-libcc-paths-pathsegmenttree-forkingpaths`.

 .. _lbl-libcc-paths-pathsegmenttree-forkingpaths: